PlanetSurgery/FoundRelics/README.md

 # 💻 FoundRelics
 _A Simple Query API Fetcher Tool_

-> **Note:** Must have a membership to use.
-Please purchase a membership to continue.
+> **Notes:** Must have activated an orb to use; please purchase one to continue.
+Also note, panels is draggable -- Item display will be movable as well in a future update.

 ---